git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 here, you are thinking "hmm, `/bin/sh`, probably just a plain old POSIX shell";
 however, system startup scripts on Ubuntu used to allow non-POSIX scripting via Bash.
-This is because specialty [shell languages](#shell-languages), such as Bash and Zsh, add a lot of helpful and practical that features may work on one interpreter but not another.
+This is because specialty [shell languages](#shell-languages), such as Bash and Zsh, add helpful and practical features, but they're not portable.
 For instance, you would need to install the Zsh interpreter across all your systems if you rely on Zsh-specialized scripting.
 If you conformed with POSIX shell scripting, your scripting would have the highest level of compatibility at the cost of being more verbose.

 Recent versions of macOS include Zsh by default.
 Linux distributions typically require you to install it via package manager and install it to